reusserdesign/CSS-Conventions/README.md

 * Use lowercase hex values, e.g., `#aaa`.
 * Use single or double quotes consistently.
 Preference is for double quotes, e.g., `content: ""` or `input[type="checkout"]`.
 * _Where allowed_, avoid specifying units for zero-values, e.g., `margin: 0`.
+* Add a space after each comma when typing out rgb, rgba, or similar values. e.g., `rgba(0, 0, 0, .25)`.

 ### Preprocessors: additional format considerations